telerik/kendo-ui-core/docs/aspnet-mvc/helpers/datepicker/overview.md

 ###### Example

-        //Put this after your Kendo DatePicker for ASP.NET MVC declaration.
+        //Put this after your Kendo UIDatePicker for ASP.NET MVC declaration.
         <script>
         $(function() {
-        //Notice that the Name() of the datepicker is used to get its client-side instance. var datepicker = $("#datepicker").data("kendoDatePicker");
+        //Notice that the Name() of the DatePicker is used to get its client-side instance. var datepicker = $("#datepicker").data("kendoDatePicker");
         });
         </script>